cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ```

 Later on, you might loop through all units and use the particular value of the flag to recognize those you acquired.
-Flag are typically generated randomly so that two processors running the same code do not steal each other's units.
+Flags are typically generated randomly so that two processors running the same code do not steal each other's units.

 There are two downsides to this arrangement: